alcea-rosea/alcea-rosea.github.io/_nobilis/miracles/auctoritas.md

 # Auctoritas

-Auctoritas (pronounced: "ah-ook-TOR-ee-tahs", plural: Auctorita) protects something from miracles, requiring the hostile miracle to add extra power in the form of Strike, regardless of the miracle level [CITATION NEEDED].
+Auctoritas (pronounced: "owk-TOHR-ee-tahs", plural: Auctorita) protects something from miracles, requiring the hostile miracle to add extra power in the form of Strike, regardless of the miracle level [CITATION NEEDED].
 When a hostile miracle has enough Strike points in it to match the rating of the Auctoritas, the Auctoritas is ignored; otherwise, the hostile miracle fails to penetrate the protection of the Auctoritas, and the thing or property protected by it is preserved. [p109]

 ### Where do Auctorita come from?